sguox002/leetcode/leetcode-all.md

 use forward update.
 add the base dp into pq (min heap) add all its child into heap (if can reduce the distance) ->>

+<<-1425	Constrained Subsequence Sum    		44.6%	Hard
+given a integer array nums, and k. find the max sum of a non-empty subsequence such that the neighboring elements in the sequence satisfy i<j and j-i<=k.
+- dp with sliding window max. since in the window k, we have to choose one element. each element we can choose or discard. we define dp[i] as the max sum ending with A[i], then: dp[i]=max(dp[j]...dp[i-1])+A[i], sliding window max using pq or deque.
+->>

+<<-1696.
+Jump Game Vi.
+given a list of numbers, you are located at element 0.
+Each time you can jump 1 to k steps. return the max sum you can get from 0 to n-1 element. dp[i]=max(dp[i-1]...dp[i-k+1]) using priority_queue using monotonic deque. greedy does not work!!
+->>

+<<-1553	Minimum Number of Days to Eat N Oranges    		28.6%	Hard
+n oranges, you can:
+- eat one
+- if n is even you can eat n/2
+- if n/3==0, you can eat 2*n/3
+approach 1: bfs it will reach to 0 soon approach 2: dp, the problem is -1, which needs to solve all subproblems. but we only need solve a very small portion. n%2+dp[n/2],n%3+dp[n/3] using hashmap for dp table.
+->>

+<<-1611	Minimum One Bit Operations to Make Integers Zero    		56.6%	Hard
+given a number n, you can
+- change 0th bit
+- change ith bit if (i-1)th bit is 1 and (i-2)th to 0th bit are all 0.
+return min number operations to reduce n to 0. bfs will expand exponentially and will TLE. consider case 2^k and try to find the relation:
+001->0, 1 ops
+010->011->001->000, 3 ops
+100->101->111->110->010->011->001->000, 7 ops
+2^k, need 2^(k+1)-1 ops.
+1xxxx->....->11000->10000->....->0 The number is decreasing.
+1xxxx to 11000 needs subprob(1xxxx^11000):
+if it is 11xxx, then it is same to convert xxx to 000 if it is 10xxx, then it is same to convert 0xxx to 1000 and the op needed is subprob(1000)+subprob(xxx).
+1000 to 0 is same as from 0 to 1000.

+Now suppose we want to know the number of operations for 1110 to become 0.
+We know it takes 15 operations for 0 to become 1000, and it takes 4 operations for 1000 to become 1110.
+We get the solution by 15 - 4.
+Note that 4 here is the number of operations from 1000 to become 1110, which is the same as the number of operations from 000 to 110 (ignoring the most significant bit), and it can be computed recursively.
+The observation gives us: minimumOneBitOperations(1110) + minimumOneBitOperations(0110) = minimumOneBitOperations(1000).
+->>

+### state transfer

+<<-1230	Toss Strange Coins    		49.3%	Medium
+n coins, each coin given probability facing up. return the prob for target coins up. dp[i,k]=p*dp[i-1,k-1]+(1-p)*dp[i-1,k]
+pattern: two options, probability.
+->>

+<<-1463	Cherry Pickup II    		66.2%	Hard
+two robots on the top left and top right and each time goes down, leftdiag rightdiag or down. return the max cherrys can pick.
+dp: the two robot status is defined as dp[i,j1,j2] is the layer and j1 and j2 are the column index for robot 1 and robot 2. choose the max from previous layer 9 possible combinations. do not go over board.
+->>

+<<-1320	Minimum Distance to Type a Word Using Two Fingers    		62.6%	Hard
+given a matrix from A to Z. given a word to type and return the min total distance to type the word. dp[i,l,r] represent the min total distance to type ith char, with left finger at l, and right finger at r. current char use left finger dist(f1,c)+dp(i+1,c,f2) current char use right finger dist(f2,c)+dp(i+1,f1,c) base case: the first move shall be 0.
+->>

 <<-1547	Minimum Cost to Cut a Stick    		51.2%	Hard